donghak0205/board/README.md

 # Board
 The project is a bulletin board project.
-There are only basic _Crud(Create, Read, Update, Delte)_ functions.
+There are only basic _Crud(Create, Read, Update, Delete)_ functions.

 ## Information
 ### 1. Front End